-“I’ve been disappointed that the Party of Wales has not yet had an opportunity in the devolved administration to form a government in its own right and I hope we can do something about that in May.”
+“I’ve been disappointed that the Party of Wales has not yet had an opportunity in the devolved administration to form a government in its own right and I hope we can do something about that in the future.”

-If you share Leanne's desire for change this May, please help our campaign by clicking this link.
+If you share Leanne's desire for change, please help our campaign by clicking this link.